drowse314-dev-ymat/ipyenv/README.rst

 ipyenv is a simple and poor environment supplyer for Python development in the most restrictive environments, such as lacking virtualenv or nose.
-And still you don't want to use pip or easy_install in the global context!
+And still you don't want to use pip, easy_install or setup.py in the global context!

 It provides an import path environment(instead of providing a comprehensive environment like virtualenv), with a simple test finder & runner.